Type of Sword: Magic Blade of Tuath De

 While exceptionally powerful in both aspects, it is not without its limitations.

-Each use of its powers drains the energy reserves of the blade and it must be slowly ‘recharged’.
+One obvious limitation is that many of the powers only work at night or in the absence of sunlight.
+The other is that charges are used up quickly and recharge slowly.
 For each hour it is exposed to moonlight, even if sheathed, the sword regains one ‘charge’ until it is full (8 charges).
 When all the charges are used up, it can no longer communicate with its bearer and takes on a dull, non magical appearance until it regains at least once charge (if they are all used up to use its ultimate power, this only happens AFTER the battle is over, where it goes dormant due to the effort required).

 As stated earlier, there is more than one sword of Danu in existence.
 A total of 5 were made, each with its own personality and appearance.
 This one is currently bonded to the adventurer and bastard child of the nobility, Aoife (pronounced Ee-fa) who is known outside of the De as Aofie (Ow-fee).
 Another is buried deep in moonrock at the ruins of Ashen cove, bonded to the stone to prevent it falling into the wrong hands and cannot be removed, nor the moonrock damaged or chipped in any way.
 Many have tried to remove it, but none have succeeded to date.
 The other 3 Swords of Danu are lost in the mists of time, their location unknown but suspected to be located in one of the many barrows that dot the Tuath De landscape.